 Ritalin: Introduction

-A growing number of teenagers and young adults believe that Ritalin can improve their ability to learn.
+A growing number of teenagers and young adults believe that Ritalin can improve their learning ability.
 Buy a pill and get an entire night of study with the distinct feeling of being “focused.”

 But just like cocaine or any other stimulant which causes an “up feeling,” a “crash” follows after the drug wears off.
-The feeling of fatigue, depression, decreased alertness, and sleeplessness.
+It creates a feeling of fatigue, depression, decreased alertness, and sleeplessness.
 The danger begins when the user comes to realize that these symptoms can be bypassed with the help of another pill.

 phone Graphic